nwtsolution/CSharpObfuscator/sample/Xaminals/README.md

 # Xamarin Project Sample

 This sample demonstrates how to use CSharp Obfuscator to obfuscate a Xamarin solution.
-The solution is copied from the [Xamarin.Forms code samples repository](https://github.com/xamarin/xamarin-forms-samples/tree/master/UserInterface/Xaminals)
+The solution is copied from the [Xamarin.Forms Samples](https://github.com/xamarin/xamarin-forms-samples/tree/master/UserInterface/Xaminals) repository

 ## Steps to obfuscate